ZakharEl/mxkbd/README.md

 **-D,--deletefile**
 if set and socket file exists but is not an actual socket file then delete the file and recreate it as a socket, otherwise exit

-# NOTE

-Actual keybind functionality is soon to be added.
-Can current add, set, list and remove keybinds properties but not have the system actually register the keys.

 # TO DO

-- obviously add keybind functionality
 - add option to use inet in place of socket file
 - possibly add option to have keybinds registered on 1 device to trigger their command to be run on another device